 Regarding timing, half of the WEQ respondents and 41% of the WGQ respondents answered that there is benefit to waiting until more experience has been gained after the April 1st 2016 implementation of the changes to the nomination timeline before pursuing the issue.

 Responses to the other questions and comments on the issue can be found on page 58 in Table 5.

+Issue 21 – Computerized scheduling and confirmations for nomination of subscribed services during non-traditional business hours processes

+This issue was found by 74% of the WEQ respondents to be within the scope of NAESB as an organization, within the scope of the Commission’s request and within the scope of the directives of the NAESB Board of Directors to the GEH Forum; however, less than 50% of WGQ respondents agreed that the issue is within the scope of the Commission’s request or would meet the NAESB Board of Directors and Commission’s request.
+57% of the WGQ respondents found the issue to within the scope of NAESB as an organization.

+58% of the WEQ respondents answered that the issue could be economically pursued; however, only and 16% of the WGQ respondents answered yes to the same question.

+Regarding timing, 64% of the WEQ respondents and 75% of the WGQ respondents answered that there is benefit to waiting until more experience has been gained after the April 1st 2016 implementation of the changes to the nomination timeline before pursuing the issue.

+Responses to the other questions and comments on the issue can be found on page 20 in Table 1, 67 in Table 5 and 79 in Table 6.

 Issue 25 – Communication protocols with LDCs, gas generator operators and natural gas marketing companies

 This issue was found by 62% or more of the survey respondents in the WEQ and WGQ quadrants to be within the scope of NAESB as an organization, within the scope of the Commission’s request and within the scope of the directives of the NAESB Board of Directors to the GEH Forum.